scalastyle/scalastyle-sbt-plugin/README.md

 # scalastyle-sbt-plugin

-This project is intended to provide SBT 0.12.0 plugin support for Scalastyle.
+This project is intended to provide SBT 0.12.0 and 0.13.0 plugin support for Scalastyle.
 For more information about Scalastyle, see http://www.scalastyle.org.

 This plugin uses version 0.3.2 of Scalastyle itself.